 With all the fun things to do in Nantucket, you’re sure to work up an appetite.
 Luckily, Nantucket has an impressive food scene.
 From cozy breakfast spots and juice bars to high-end dining, there’s something for everyone in this picturesque town.
 Here are a few of the great places to eat in the area:

 If you plan your day trip right, you might be able to catch a fantastic festival in Nantucket!
 You can welcome the blossoming flowers of springtime at the Daffodil Festival, sample the local cuisine during Restaurant Week, and so much more.
 Take a look at the Nantucket calendar, and find the perfect event for you.
 You’re sure to discover something worthwhile!

 Return to the Captain Farris House and Unwind

 Complete your day trip to Nantucket from Cape Cod with a relaxing evening at the Captain Farris House.
 Our charming Yarmouth Inn features ten elegant rooms and suites.
 Enjoy delightful views, luxurious linens, private en-suite bathrooms, and more.
-If relaxing in a Jacuzzi tub sounds like your ideal evening, we have nine outstanding rooms for you!
+If relaxing in a whirlpool tub sounds like your ideal evening, we have nine outstanding rooms for you!
 Plus, each morning of your stay, you can enjoy a delicious homemade breakfast in our dining room.
 Our seasonal breakfast entrees are always a highlight for guests!